 (23) "Systematic" means any violation that occurred or occurs on a regular basis.

-(24) "Violation" means a transgression of any statute, rule, order, license, permit, or any part thereof and includes both acts and omissions.
+(24) "Violation" means a transgression of any statute, rule, order, license, permit, permit attachment, or any part thereof and includes both acts and omissions.

 (25) "Warning Letter" (WL) means an informal written notice of an alleged violation for which formal enforcement is not anticipated.